-- Security – Blockchain technology ensures optimal security for Bitcoin transactions.
+- Security – Blockchain technology ensures optimal protection for Bitcoin transactions.
 Additionally, the user’s personal information remains anonymous and less prone to hacker attacks.

-- Low Transaction Fees – While banks charge commission fees for most transactions that they intermediate, Bitcoin transactions only require a tiny fraction of its value.
+- Low Transaction Fees – While banks charge commission fees for most intermediate transactions, Bitcoin transactions only require a tiny fraction of their value.

 The Risks of using Bitcoin

 Although Bitcoin is ushering in a new age of financial understanding at a global scale, it’s still in its early development stages, which means that it still poses a few minor risks, such as: